HPV-positive oropharyngeal cancer: Comparison with HPV-negative oropharyngeal cancer

-Tumor HPV status is strongly associated with positive therapeutic response and survival compared with HPV-negative cancer, independent of the treatment modality chosen and even after adjustment for stage.
-While HPV+OPC patients have a number of favourable demographic features compared to HPV-OPC patients, such differences account for only about ten per cent of the survival difference seen between the two groups.
-Response rates of over 80% are reported in HPV+ cancer and three-year progression free survival has been reported as 75–82% and 45–57%, respectively, for HPV+ and HPV- cancer, and improving over increasing time.
-It is likely that HPV+OPC is inherently less malignant than HPV-OPC, since patients treated by surgery alone have a better survival after adjustment for stage.
+Tumor HPV status is strongly associated with positive therapeutic response and survival compared with HPV-negative cancer, independent of the treatment modality chosen and even after adjustment for the stage.
+While HPV+OPC patients have some favourable demographic features compared to HPV-OPC patients, such differences account for only about ten percent of the survival difference seen between the two groups.
+Response rates of over 80% are reported in HPV+ cancer, and three-year progression-free survival has been reported as 75–82% and 45–57%, respectively, for HPV+ and HPV- cancer, and improving over time.
+It is likely that HPV+OPC is inherently less malignant than HPV-OPC since patients treated by surgery alone have better survival after adjustment for stage.

+HPV is tested for by the presence of the biomarker p16, which normally increases in the presence of HPV.
+Some people can have elevated levels of p16 but test negative for HPV, and vice versa.
+This is known as discordant cancer.
+The 5-year survival for people who test positive for HPV and p16 is 81%, for discordant cancer it is 53 – 55%, and 40% for those who test negative for p16 and HPV.

 Determinants of survival

-In RTOG clinical trial 0129, in which all patients with advanced disease received radiation and chemotherapy, a retrospective analysis (recursive-partitioning analysis, or RPA) at three years identified three risk groups for survival (low, intermediate, and high) based on HPV status, smoking, T stage and N stage (see Ang et al., Fig. 2).
+In RTOG clinical trial 0129, in which all patients with advanced disease received radiation and chemotherapy, a retrospective analysis (recursive-partitioning analysis, or RPA) at three years identified three risk groups for survival (low, intermediate, and high) based on HPV status, smoking, T stage, and N stage (see Ang et al., Fig. 2).
 HPV status was the major determinant of survival, followed by smoking history and stage.
-64% were HPV+ and all were in the low and intermediate risk group, with all non-smoking HPV+ patients in the low risk group.
+64% were HPV+ and all were in the low and intermediate-risk groups, with all non-smoking HPV+ patients in the low-risk group.
 82% of the HPV+ patients were alive at three years compared to 57% of the HPV- patients, a 58% reduction in the risk of death.
 Locoregional failure is also lower in HPV+, being 14% compared to 35% for HPV-.